analogdevicesinc/ai8x-synthesis/README.md

 The [quick-start guide](https://github.com/MaximIntegratedAI/MaximAI_Documentation/blob/master/Guides/YAML%20Quickstart.md) provides a short overview of the purpose and structure of the YAML network description file.

+The following is a detailed guide into all supported configuration options.

 An example network description for the ai85net5 architecture and MNIST is shown below:

 ```yaml